sagunanathani/myFlix-client/README.md

 ## How to Run

 1. Install dependencies:
    npm install

-1111111111111111111111111111111111111111111111111111111111111111111111111111111111111111111111111111111111111111111111111111111
+2. Start the app:
+   npm start

-🎬 Feature Branch: render-api-movies
+1> 🔀 Feature Branch: render-api-movies

 This branch integrates the myFlix React client with the myFlix API, enabling the app to fetch and display real movie data from the backend.
 It also introduces component prop-type validation for improved type safety.

 ✅ Features Implemented
 🔗 API Integration
     Replaced hardcoded movies array with a useState([]) initialized empty array.
     Movie data is fetched from the hosted myFlix API (e.g., (https://flix-fusion-api-movies-51cd1c6d37f8.herokuapp.com/movies)) using a fetch() request.
     Fetched movies are stored in component state using setMovies(data).
     Movie data is passed into child components (MovieCard, MovieView) via props.

 📦 PropTypes Usage
     All major components now include PropTypes for props validation:
     MovieCard
     MovieView
     Others receiving props from MainView

 Example:
 MovieCard.propTypes = {